paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 Honestly probably not too much need for that, but I will need some more checks/error handling in the meteorite components where the data is manipulated

 - Deal with the errors around the .slice() being called on a null value.
   - This will need a decent look

+Created app-routing module

+### app-router.module.ts

+From booktracker project.
+This project does it how I want it set up.
+This module will handle all of the routing, so it takes forRoot, and app module does not.

+Added all of the routes here and exported RouterModule.

+Imported this module into the AppModule, removed selector from app.component.ts template, and replaced it with router-outlet.
+The application is still functional